 The Philippines has the second-highest digital fraud rate in the world.
 It has also set one of the most operationally specific authentication deadlines in the region.
 By June 30, 2026, every bank, e-money issuer, and payment operator supervised by the Bangko Sentral ng Pilipinas (BSP) — the Philippines' central bank — must have phased out SMS and email One Time Passwords (OTPs) for high-risk transactions.
 BSP Circular 1213 is the instrument that makes that deadline binding.

 Circular 1213 will tell you exactly how to confirm a customer’s identity before they initiate a payment.
-It says nothing about confirming the account on the other end is who the customer thinks it is.
+It requires that the account on the other end be verified but stops short of defining what a compliant verification mechanism looks like in practice.
 That gap between a compliant authentication layer and an unverified beneficiary is where authorised push payment (APP) fraud lives and it is where Philippine institutions need to act before the next circular forces them to.

 Where Circular 1213 Sits